 Field of view: ~1/4” x 3/8“ (6.2mm x 9.2mm)

 Images in focus stack: 80

 Goethite (named in honor of Johann Wolfgang von Goethe) is a common and widely distributed mineral (1, 2).
 It is often red-, black-, or yellow-brown in color; opaque; and found as masses that are hemispherical (like a cluster of grapes), kidney-shaped, or cylindrical (like stalactites)(1, 2).
 It can also form as long slender crystals, flat blades, or radiating crystals and be a pseudomorph of some minerals (i.e., it replaces the properties of the mineral while retaining the original shape)(2, 3).
 Goethite is brittle and has a hardness of ~700 on the Vicker’s scale (where graphite is ~10, copper ~80, and pyrite ~1,500)(1).
-When scratched on a surface, goethite leaves a yellow/yellow-brown streak (1, 2).
+When scratched on a surface, it leaves a yellow/yellow-brown streak (1, 2).
 Goethite-rich yellow ochre pigments have been found on rock art in Argentina, dating back 9,000 years (4).
-They have also been identified in Old Kingdom Egyptian paintings, Minoan and Mycenean art, and across the Roman Empire (4, 5).
+They have also been identified in Old Kingdom Egyptian paintings, Minoan and Mycenean art, and across the Roman Empire (4).
 These pigments can be, and historically were, converted to red ochre by heating them above 250 degrees(C)(4, 5, 6)(i).
 The use of hematite-rich red ochre by humans stretches as far back as 300,000 years (4, 6).

 2. The mineral goethite. (n.d.).
 Retrieved from Minerals.net.